mayki21/EdTech_Nexus_Project/README.md

 ## Features

-- *AI-Powered Chatbot:* BrainBridge integrates AI, thanks to OpenAI functions, to provide a personalized learning experience.
+- *AI-Powered Chatbot:* LearnHub integrates AI, thanks to OpenAI functions, to provide a personalized learning experience.
 Our chatbot understands your queries and guides you through your courses.

 - *Student-Centric:* Students can easily register and enroll in multiple courses.
 No more cumbersome processes.
 It's just a few clicks to get started on your learning journey.